zbsz/robotest/README.md

 It provides `RobolectricSuite` mixin which has similar functionality as `RobolectricTestRunner` in regular JUnit tests.

 ## Using RoboTest
-Latest RoboTest version supports only Robolectric 2.3.
+Latest RoboTest version supports Robolectric 2.4.

 ### Robolectric dependencies

 Make sure to have required robolectric libraries installed in local maven repository.
-Here is relevant part of robolectric eradme file:
+Here is relevant part of robolectric readme file:

 Robolectric requires the Google APIs for Android (specifically, the maps JAR) and Android support-v4 library.
 To download this onto your development machine use the Android SDK tools and then run the following to install them to your local Maven repository: